ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- Database - (data) - Is the page data storage
+- Database - data/data storage
-- A URL - (action request) - Is the page action request
+- A URL - action request
-- A route - (action request translator) - Is the page action request translator
+- A route - action URL translator
-- A controller - (action resources) - Is the page action
+- A controller - action resources
-- A model - (action queries) - Is the page data map
+- A model - action queries
-- A view - (action responce template) - Is the page action responce template
+- A view - action responce template
-- A page rendition - (action responce) - Is the page action responce
+- A page rendition - action responce

 # Automation with Laravel